nicholasphair/moralpain_config/README.md

 # Peirce Docker Builder

+Make sure that you're logged in (docker login)

 To build and push docker image, all you need to do is:

 1. docker build -t %name% . --m 16g